atarazana/gramola-operator/part-2-2.md

 **NOTE:** If you had had a look to the [other flavor](./part-2-1.md) of this guide you may have noticed there're less requirementes here: no need to clone the repo, no need to install OLM, no need to install NGINX Ingress Controller...
 Why?
 OpenShift has it all installed and ready to use OOTB.

-# Deploy the CatalogSource pointing to index 0.0.1
+# Deploy a CatalogSource pointing to Gramola Bundle Index 0.0.1

 Log in the OpenShift console as a user with administrative privileges and go to `Home->Projects`.
-Click on `Create Project` and name your project `gramola-operator-system`.
+We need a project (namespace) to work on so click on `Create Project` and name your project `gramola-operator-system`.

 ![Create Project](./images/openshift-create-project.png)